Head of Department: Mrs Louise Clarke

-The emphasis in language learning is on oral communication.
-However, at all levels, we underpin this with solid learning of grammar and vocabulary and we develop the skills of Listening, Reading and Writing at all stages of the curriculum.
+The emphasis in language learning is on building communicative competence.
+However, at all levels, we underpin this with solid learning of grammar and vocabulary and we develop the four skills of Speaking, Listening, Reading and Writing at all stages of the curriculum.

-The Department puts language learning into context through a number of language opportunities abroad, eg to attend a school in Bochum in Germany, and cultural visits and outings to see foreign films and plays.
+The Department puts language learning into context through a number of enrichment opportunities both at home and abroad.

 Italian (S6) Higher

 Why go on to Higher?

 More and more companies are looking for employees with language skills and an increasing number of universities are offering courses which link languages to science, business, tourism, hospitality and law.
 The Higher course aims to equip pupils with the necessary communication and presentation skills in the foreign language, which give pupils the competitive edge they need in today's modern world.
 Pupils are expected to work hard and are given the opportunity to prepare in advance for key components of the course.
 There are only four learning outcomes, which are explained below.

 • An 'A' or 'B' pass at Higher in S5, in any Modern Language subject, or Latin

 Pupils are assessed in Reading, Writing, Listening and Speaking skills.
 Pupils study topics from 4 contexts: society, learning, employability and culture